There is no easy way to be a dad.

 This site is a small way for me to reflect and focus on what my vision is as a husband and a father, and hopefully a chance for others to learn as well.

-And then there’s life beyond the family.
+Husband and Father are my two pillar titles, but there’s life beyond these.
 I’m a worship leader for a small church, and I have a passion for music (I used to be a music teacher, but I’m in a different chapter of life now).

 More important than my job, though, is the fact that I’m always striving to be more like Christ.
 I’m learning to love others as He loves me, and I’m learning to create opportunities to bless people along the journey.

-I’m always looking to bless the lives of others.
-This site’s vision is just that: to be a blessing to dads, families, working parents, stay-at-home parents, and kids everywhere.
+This site’s vision is to be a blessing to dads, families, working parents, stay-at-home parents, and kids everywhere.
 I want to make sure everyone can live an adventure, even if they never leave their town.

 If you like what you see and read, feel free to keep browsing.
 If you’re really into it, sign up for my mailing list, and I’ll send out a few interesting thoughts now and then.